iZFxTrade/ChatServer/README.md

-# Socket.IO Chat
+# Trading ChatRoom with Socket.IO Chat

-A simple chat demo for Socket.IO
+Chatroom with A.I and Analytic Market
 ## How to use

 ```